Advance (lobby group)

-Advance Australia is a conservative political lobbying group launched in 2018 to counter the left wing activist group GetUp.
+Advance, stylised as ADVANCE and formerly known as Advance Australia, is a conservative political lobbying group launched in 2018 to counter the progressive lobbying group GetUp.
+It has close links to the Liberal Party of Australia, and targeted the Australian Labor Party, Australian Greens and teal independents in the 2025 Australian election.

-Structure and funding
+History

+Advance Australia was launched in 2018, with the express purpose of countering GetUp, a progressive Australian lobbying group.
+In its first four months, Advance Australia raised A$395,000 and signed up 27,500 members.

 The national director of Advance Australia was Gerard Benedet, a former Liberal Party staffer who led the organisation during the 2019 Australian federal election.
-Benedet stood down in September 2019, and was replaced by Liz Storer, former City of Gosnells councillor, and advisor to Liberal senator Zed Seselja.
+Benedet stood down in September 2019, and was replaced by Liz Storer, former City of Gosnells councillor, and advisor to ex-Liberal senator Zed Seselja.
+Former Prime Minister Tony Abbott has provided strategic advice to the organisation.
+Matthew Sheahan serves as executive director and has been described as the "main man" behind Advance.

-High-profile backers include businessmen such as Maurice Newman, Kennards Self Storage managing director Sam Kennard, and Australian Jewish Association president David Adler.
-Other members of the advisory council include security specialist Sean Jacobs and journalist Kerry Wakefield.
-Queensland businessman James Power is also said to have been involved.

-In its first four months, Advance Australia raised $395,000 and signed up 27,500 members.
 By May 2019, it had raised $1.7 million, according to Benedet.
-It raises money through donations on its website.
-Benedet says the membership is 60 per cent male and has an average age of about 50.
+It raised money through donations on its website.
+Benedet said that the membership was 60 per cent male and had an average age of about 50.

-Advance Australia has been accused of astroturfing and being little more than a front for the Liberal Party, much as GetUp has been accused of being a front for the Australian Labor Party.
-Advance Australia's independence has yet to be tested, whereas GetUp has been cleared of ties to the Labor Party on three occasions by the Australian Electoral Commission.
+High-profile backers have included businessmen such as Maurice Newman, Kennards Self Storage managing director Sam Kennard, and Australian Jewish Association president David Adler.
+Other members of the advisory council have included security specialist Sean Jacobs and journalist Kerry Wakefield.
+Queensland businessman James Power was also involved.

+As of May 2023 the group had been renamed simply "Advance".

+Leadership, funding, and membership

+As of 2019 Advance Australia's independence had not been tested by the Australian Electoral Commission (AEC) in the same manner as similar lobby groups.
+Advance's leadership is largely composed of former Liberal Party operatives and has employed the likes of Liberal Party Senator Jacinta Nampijinpa Price.

+In 2022–2023 Advance raised A$5.2 million in donations, according to the Australian Electoral Commission (AEC).
+This was more than $2.5 million it received in 2021–2022.

+As of June 2024 the group's supporters numbered around 306,000.

 Policies

-The group says it opposes left-wing activists who it says are trying to change the Australian way of life.
-It decries radicalism and political correctness, and says, "Mainstream values have been the bedrock of Australia's growth as a western liberal democracy".
-It promotes family values, free markets, meritocracy, business, a Judeo-Christian heritage, a strong defence force and national borders.
-The group believes that anthropogenic climate change is a "hoax", with current national director Liz Storer describing the teaching of the predominant scientific view as "the other side of the story being shoved down their throats.
-It's already happening.
-The left have infiltrated our education systems.
-Any aware parent knows that their child is being taught the left's ideology."
+The group has stated that it opposes left-wing activists who it says are trying to change the Australian way of life.
+It decries radicalism and political correctness, espousing what it calls "mainstream values".
+In 2019 it promoted family values, free markets, meritocracy, business, a Judeo-Christian heritage, a strong defence force, and national borders.

+The group believes that anthropogenic climate change is a "hoax", with national director Liz Storer in 2020 describing the teaching of the predominant scientific view as "the other side of the story being shoved down their throats...
+The left have infiltrated our education systems."

 Campaigns

+Online petitions

-The earliest campaigns of Advance Australia were online petitions to:
+The earliest campaigns of Advance Australia included online petitions to: